 As a professor in the Medill School of Journalism at Northwestern University, I teach Native American Environmental Issues and the Media and journalism history to undergraduates and lead a "Medill Explores" course for graduate students.
-I also co-direct Northwestern's new Center for Native American and Indigenous Research.
+I recently retired as director of Northwestern's Center for Native American and Indigenous Research.

 Since 2006 I have led the Tribal Youth Media initiative, a digital media project that seeks to help create the next generation of Native American storytellers and land stewards.

 I help students, non-profit organizations, and tribal communities tell their stories.

 University of Wisconsin-Madison Ph.D.